GabrieleAraujo/projeto_teoria_dos_grafos/README.md

     - Exploring all the edges in the graph;
     - Search Application algorithms to detect cycles.

-- Part 2: Deals with the subsequent manipulation after generating a new graph file and its visualization:
+- **Part 2**: Deals with the subsequent manipulation after generating a new graph file and its visualization:
     - Reading a GEXF file generated in Part 1;
     - Visualization of the graph using specialized graphics libraries.